 Dr Michelle Donnelly

-Research Keywords: youth justice; child protection; children’s hearings; discretion in child welfare interventions
+Keywords: youth justice; child protection; children’s hearings; welfare; decision-making

 McDiarmid, C. Barry, M. Donnelly, M. & Corson, S. (2017) The Role of the Safeguarder in the Children’s Hearings System (Edinburgh: Scottish Government).

 Donnelly, M. (2015) ‘Adopting the Children of Irreproachable Parents?
-The Convention compatibility of the welfare ground for dispensing with parental consent to adoption’, Juridical Review, Vol. 2015, No. 3, pp. 215 – 243.
+The Convention compatibility of the welfare ground for dispensing with parental consent to adoption’, Juridical Review, 2015(3): 215 – 243.

 Donnelly, M. (2016) ‘The Kilbrandon Ethos in Practice: Contradictions in Scottish Juvenile Justice Policy’, British Society of Criminology Conference, 7th July 2016.

-Donnelly, M. (2016) ‘Deeds Arising from Needs: investigating the dichotomy between “offenders” and “non-offenders” in the practice of the Scottish children’s hearings system’, Edinburgh Postgraduate Law Conference, 14th January 2016.
+Donnelly, M. (2016) ‘Deeds Arising from Needs: investigating the dichotomy between “offenders” and “non-offenders” in the children’s hearings system’, Edinburgh Postgraduate Law Conference, 14th January 2016.

-Donnelly, M. (2014) ‘Investigating Reporter Decision Making in the Scottish Children’s Hearings System: Reflections on Methodology’, University of Strathclyde, Humanities and Social Sciences Graduate School Seminar Series, 6th May 2014.
+Donnelly, M. (2014) ‘Investigating Reporter Decision Making in the Children’s Hearings System: Reflections on Methodology’, Humanities and Social Sciences Graduate School Seminar Series, University of Strathclyde, 6th May 2014.